-If financial assurance is required for a particular license, a licensee must decide whether to use a certification of financial assurance or a decommissioning funding plan (DFP), the only two options for demonstrating financial assurance.
+If financial assurance is required for a particular license, a licensee must decide whether to provide a prescribed amount of financial assurance or a decommissioning funding plan (DFP), the only two options for demonstrating financial assurance.

-- CERTIFICATION A certification of financial assurance is a financial assurance demonstration that is based on one or more of the three amounts prescribed by regulation-\$75,000, \$150,000, and \$750,000.
-Only licensees who are not required to use a DFP may use a certification, as discussed below.
-The certification amount specified in the regulations is the required level of financial assurance coverage for a licensee who uses a certification. - DFP A DFP is a financial assurance demonstration that is based on a site-specific cost estimate for decommissioning the licensed facility.
+PRESCRIBED AMOUNT Where the licensee has authorized possession limits within certain bounds established by the regulations, it may provide financial assurance based on one or more of the prescribed amounts specified by 10 CFR 30.35(d), 40.36(b), or 70.25(d).
+(As of January 1, 2003, the regulations provided for three prescribed amounts of financial assurance-\$75,000, \$150,000, and \$750,000-however, the amounts may be revised from time to time and the regulations must be consulted to determine the currently applicable prescribed amounts when the licensee's financial assurance is reviewed.)
+DFP A DFP is a financial assurance demonstration that is based on a site-specific cost estimate for decommissioning the licensed facility.
 Any licensee may use a DFP, but certain licensees must use a DFP, as discussed below.
+The DFP must include a certification of financial assurance to be acceptable.
+(However, Part 72 licensees are not required to submit a certification of financial assurance.)
 The amount of the facility-specific cost estimate is the required level of financial assurance coverage for a licensee who uses a DFP.